 When you drive a rental car in a state with toll roads, having a toll pass not only makes your life easier but it can also save you a considerable chunk of money.
 Sure, you can buy a toll transponder from the rental car company, but that's the expensive option.

 The smarter way to go is to bring along your own toll pass, but not all toll passes are created equal.
-If you're driving in many states on the East Coast or the Midwest—a NC Quick Pass from North Carolina is the best-value toll pass you can buy.
+If you're driving in many states on the East Coast or the Southeast—a NC Quick Pass from North Carolina is the best-value toll pass you can buy.

 Rental Car Charges for Toll Passes